 High school credit earned in an elementary school will be recorded on the high school transcript only as pass or fail (P/F).
-Beginning with the Class of 2024, the letter grade earned in an elementary school will be recorded on the high school transcript.
 A passing score on the minimum proficiency exam does not necessarily prepare the student for the next level course at STM.
 A student may be required to repeat a course based on performance in the course.
-Proof of course credit must be submitted to the registrar before Thursday, May 30, 2019.
+Proof of course credit must be submitted to the registrar before Monday, June 5, 2023.